Boosting projective methods for quantum process and detector tomography: Methods and results

 In Fig.~\ref{fig:precision_choi_p01}, we depict the Frobenius distance between the exact result found by SDP and the state returned by the five different methods as a function of the number of qubits of the channel to which the Choi state is associated.
 The results were obtained by computing the median of the methods applied to 100 random input matrices generated as in Eq.~\eqref{input-mat} with $p=0.1$.
 In Fig.~\ref{fig:time_choi_p01}, we display the time taken by the different projection methods.
-The results for other noise levels ($p = 0.01, 0.001$) are provided and discussed in App.~\ref{app:more-simulations}.
+For the simulations, we employed the stopping condition for Dykstra's algorithm outlined in App.~\ref{appendix:dykstra} with $\epsilon = 1.0\times 10^{-7}$.
+This precision parameter was also used to determine the stopping condition for the HIPSwitch algorithm based on the value of the minimum eigenvalue.
+The results for other noise levels ($p = 0.01, 0.001$) are provided and discussed in App.~\ref{app:more-simulations} as well as the results for 10 and 12-qubit channels.

 From Fig.~\ref{fig:precision_choi_p01} we observe that the Dykstra's method with the identity mixing (in green) achieves nearly two orders of magnitude higher precision than the HIPSwitch algorithm for a 1-qubit channel.
 However, as the system size increases, the behavior of Dykstra's method becomes indistinguishable from that of the HIPSwitch algorithm (depicted in red).
 Regarding running time, both algorithms exhibit comparable performance, taking approximately the same time to execute.
 Upon comparing these results with those obtained by Dykstra + CBA (in blue), we observe that while maintaining a constant runtime, we achieve significantly higher precision compared to the rest of the algorithms.
 Particularly noteworthy is the enhancement of $\approx 3$ orders of magnitude in precision compared to HIPSwitch from one-qubit to three-qubit channels, while for four-qubit channels this improvement is more moderate.
 This is generally a consequence of the stopping condition that has been set, limiting Dykstra's subroutine to perform the maximum number of iterations set to 100 which does not ensure reaching the threshold in precision (see Table~\ref{table:iterations-dykstra} in the App.~\ref{app:more-simulations} for the median number of iterations taken).